AHORAFLX/help-flexygo/docs/Modules/Modules.en.md

-# **flexygo** modules
+# Modules

-**flexygo** modules have been specially designed to facilitate the creation of various utilities that will be useful for your project.
+**Flexygo** modules have been specially designed to facilitate the creation of various utilities that will be useful for your project.
 Modules can help us to add additional information to existen pages, for instance, using Popover you can show additional information; organizate your team work with Kanban module; represent location with Maps.

 Before you'll start to configure selected modules, it's essential to read the article about [Module Management](/Modules/ModuleManagement)
 {: .flx-warning-card }